Special Delivery: Programming with Mailbox Types (Extended Version): Pat: A Core Language with Mailbox Types

-Let $\fv{-}$ denote the set of free variables in a term $\tma$ or frame stack $\framestack$.
-We can then use canonical forms to characterise a progress result: either each thread can reduce, has reduced to a value, or is waiting for a message which has not yet been sent by a different thread. \begin{restatable}[Partial Progress]{theorem}{progress} Suppose $\progseq{\prog}$ and $\cseq[\prog]{\cdot}{\config{C}}$ where $\config{C}$ is in canonical form:
+We can then use canonical forms to characterise a progress result: either a configuration can reduce, or each constitutent thread has either reduced to a value, or is waiting for a message that has not yet been sent by a different thread.